cadop/dhart/README.md

 - Requires Windows 10

+We supply dll's to try and make the installation and linking process as easy as possible.

 Depending on your goal, you may want to download the Python or the C# release.
 Each one has a different process.

 When visiting the documentation page, click on Python to follow installation guide for running in a python environment or as a Python Grasshopper node for Rhino.
 Click on the C# documentation for a guide on how to use the project with Unity.